tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/ip-flow-verify/ip-flow-verify-post.md

 ## Response

-The response includes an HTTP status code and a set of response headers.
+The response includes an HTTP status code and a response body containing the result of the operation.
+If a flow is allowed or denied by a security group, provides the rule name.
+If no security group rule matches the input, it returns "Deny" and "RuleName" is not displayed.
+If you have not applied any security group on subnet or a NIC, it reports "error".

 ### Success codes